About Vance Banjos

 Another local luthier, Ken Lawrence, of Ken Lawrence Instruments building fine electric basses has always been an inspiration to Vance and something to strive towards in building practices and shop upkeep.
 He’s been a friend and veteran luthier for a long time locally, always sharing information or knowledge graciously.

-With lessons learned and processes honed through almost twenty years of building, Vance offers unique banjo models and maintains a small waiting list of select clients and projects.
+With lessons learned and processes honed over twenty years of building, Vance offers unique banjo models and maintains a small waiting list of select clients and projects.

 Vance Banjos 2012 interview that now resides in the Smithsonian Folkways Archive.